Theta-Limited/OpenAthena-Legacy-Python/README.md

 getTarget.py searches along the constructed line (emmitted from the camera center) for a terrain match

-This software is still in testing.
-Any match should be verified before it is used

-running `geotiff_play` in a seprate terminal session before and while running `getTarget.py` is favorable because it allows yourself to view the terrain data visually while experimenting with terrain resolution matches

 To start, `cd` into the `playground` directory, then run getTarget.py: